Hiking and camping are two activities researchers and professionals suggest are beneficial, whether you are an outdoor enthusiast or beginner.

 15. Research showed that it reduces the risk of colon cancer by 24% and endometrial cancer by 20%.

-16. A research study shows 56% of Millennials go camping.
+16. A research study shows that 56% of Millennials go camping.
 It is common for Generation X and Baby Boomer campers.

 17. For extended vacationing, a 28-day hiking trip can transform your way of thinking.